The information and resources below aim to provide answers to the frequently asked questions of Langara Continuing Studies students.

 To order an official Continuing Studies transcript, please fill out the Request for Official Transcript Form and either mail, fax, or drop the form off at our Continuing Studies office for processing.
 If you are choosing to mail your official Continuing Studies Transcript Request form to us, use the below address:

 The cost for an official transcript is $10.00 for the first copy and $4.00 for each additional transcript ordered at the same time.
 Please allow five business days for processing.
 A rush transcript will cost $27.00 plus $6.00 for each additional copy ordered at the same time.
 Please allow 24 hours or one business day for processing.
 For questions regarding official transcripts, email firstname.lastname@example.org

 The breakdown of Continuing Studies grades are as follows:

-N Student has ceased to attend class and did not write the final exam
+N Student has ceased to attend class/participate in classwork or did not write the final exam

 # Grade not available at time of printing